rahul-desai3/chat/readMe.md

 ```sh
 node app.js
 ```
-* After running the server, you can checkout the chatroom at http://localhost:8080 (or whatever port number that you used).
+* After running the server, you can checkout the chatroom at `http://localhost:8080` (or with whatever port number that you used).

 License